katiepb525/chess/README.md

 * All pieces:
   * ~~Refactor #legal_moves to only store information about legal_moves.
 (Should only have single responsibility.)~~
   * ~~Store the piece's color.
 (Light or dark.)~~
+  * Figure out how to pass assign_symbol method through inheritence?
 * PlaceHandler:
   * ~~Move #legal_moves calcuations to PlaceHandler class, under different reusable method names. (#mark_l_shape, #mark_all_diagonals, etc.)~~
 * Rspec tests: